ingeniala/heybluekata/conceptual-architecture/component-responsibility.md

 This being said, this component will expose an API to receive the needed information to sign an user up, and of course interact with several components:

 - First of all, a component in charge of validating the identity supplied by the user to be created.
 This is what’s been called an “ID validator” within the conceptual architecture diagram.
 Depending on the user kind (police officer or civilian, etc), this external provider will definitely vary.
--Then, an identity provider where the user and its credentials are created after the conditions are met.
+- Then, an identity provider where the user and its credentials are created after the conditions are met.

 Eventually, when the user is finally created and credentials associated, the service will push an event to a broker (Kinesis DataStreams), so every component subscribed can be notified.